Configuration#

 no

 Logging level.
-One of: WARNING, INFO, DEBUG, ERROR, CRITICAL, Set to None to disable logging.
+Options: WARNING, INFO, DEBUG, ERROR, CRITICAL.
+Set to None to disable logging.

 lithops